prysmaticlabs/documentation/website/docs/wallet/withdraw-validator.md

 Note that this approach requires mounting of the bls_to_execution_changes-*.json file

 :::info

-prysmctl's withdraw command is only available after the capella/shanghai hardfork on each specific network.

 You may also directly call the Beacon API endpoint through the following script.
 To do this you must replace the `<node-url>` as well as the `<post-request-content>` with the contents of our `blstoexecutionchange` message file